gscrow/dressipi-com/very-customer-landing-page.md

 exclude-hero: true

 featured_articles:
-  - title: Tackle the biggest challenges and take advantage of the biggest opportunities facing The Very Group
+  title: Tackle the biggest challenges and take advantage of the biggest opportunities facing The Very Group
+  content:
+  - title: Enable and advance Very’s digital transformation with Dressipi attributes
     description: |
       With 1060 of the most detailed product attribute values, Dressipi doesn’t just know what good data means for Very - we